microsoft/qsharp-language/sync-script/README.md

 There are 4 relevant files:

 - `uid-map.csv`: this is a `*.csv` file containing the map between paths and uids that Brad created.
 This file can be hosted anywhere as long the link is accessible.
-I recommend to store this file in the same folder as the stub files, so any modification or addition can be easily reflected in the map.
+I recommend storing this file in the same folder as the stub files, so any modification or addition can be easily reflected in the map.

 - `replace_links.yml`: a `*.yml` file containing the workflow for the GitHub action that is described below.
 This file is in `.github/workflows`.